 1. Decide the topic you want to Blog about

-You can always start with a general food Blog but going niche specific will help you in the longer run.
+You can always start with a general food Blog but Going Niche Specific will help you in the longer run.
 Select a particular food blog niche you are passionate about and conduct a thorough research on the topic before creating a food blog.
 Make a list of all of the topics that interest you.
-Your Food Blog can revolve around various niches like easy dessert recipes, vegan recipes, sugar free recipes or can specialise in specific domains like easy Chinese food recipes, Indian snack recipes, continental food recipes etc. You do not need to start your food blog as an expert, but over time, you must build a solid expertise.
+Your Food Blog can revolve around various Niches like easy dessert recipes, vegan recipes, sugar free recipes or can specialise in specific domains like easy Chinese food recipes, Indian snack recipes, continental food recipes etc. You do not need to start your food blog as an expert, but over time, you must build a solid expertise over your niche.

 2. Choose a Domain Name for your Food Blog